habibiefaried/hashicorp-baremetal/README.md

 1. Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.
 2. BUG: openvswitch ipsec cannot work when doing http GET request.
+3. You cannot use any other topology expect STAR (all of those are connected to centralized machine, in this case, IP `161.97.158.40`)